godotengine/godot-docs/tutorials/shading/shading_reference/sky_shader.rst

   used in the high-res background or cubemap pass.

-In total, this means the sky shader can run up to six times per frame, however, practice it will be much less than that because the radiance cubemap does not need to be updated every frame, and not all subpasses will be used.
+In total, this means the sky shader can run up to six times per frame, however, in practice it will be much less than that because the radiance cubemap does not need to be updated every frame, and not all subpasses will be used.
 You can change the behavior of the shader based on where it is called by checking the ``AT_*_PASS`` booleans.
 For